|MPG (combined)||53.3 **|

 Market and Model

-VAT-exclusive list pricing suggests that you'll probably be paying somewhere in the £17,500 to £26,500 bracket for your Expert, depending upon the bodystyle you choose.
+VAT-exclusive list pricing suggests that you'll probably be paying somewhere in the £21,500 to £34,000 bracket for your Expert, depending upon the bodystyle and trim level you choose.
 As well as the usual panel van, there are Platform Cab and Crew Van options.
 Van customers get a choice of 'Compact, 'Standard' or 'Long' body lengths.
-Trim levels start with 'S', then run to 'Professional' and on to 'Professional Plus'.
-Buyers choose between 95, 115, 120, 150 and 180bhp versions of the brand's familiar BlueHDi diesel engine Equipment levels are a lot more complete than they used to be for Expert owners.
-All models now get twin front airbags, a DAB radio, Bluetooth 'phone compatibility, cruise control with a speed limiter and twin sliding side doors.
+Trim levels start with 'S', then run to 'Professional' and on to 'GRIP' and 'ASPHALT'.
+Buyers choose between Euro 6.2 WLTP-compliant BlueHDi diesel engines.
+Equipment levels are a lot more complete than they used to be for Expert owners.
+All models get twin front airbags, a DAB radio, Bluetooth 'phone compatibility, cruise control with a speed limiter and twin sliding side doors.
 As usual, there's a full steel bulkhead and a three-person front bench.
 At the top of the range, 'Professional Plus' models further include 16-inch alloy wheels, a rear parking camera, metallic paint, auto headlamps and wipers, body-coloured bumpers and an upgraded payload.
 New safety features include Road sign reading that flashes road signs up on the dash as you pass them.
 Plus, depending on trim level, your Expert can now come with things like 'Driver Attention Alert' to combat drowsiness, a Lane Departure Warning System, Blind Spot Monitoring, Automatic main beam switching, a head-up display and Active Cruise Control.
 You might also want to specify the 'VisioPark' camera system.

 Practicalities and Costs